JoannaBy/La-Segunda-Celestina/README.md

 In addition, we took some Sor Juana's plays from [Biblioteca Virtual Miguel de Cervantes](www.cervantesvirtual.com).

-Salazar's, Vera Tassis' and one Solís' plays (*Las amazonas*) were transcribed and revised by ourselves using the digitalisations of these plays available at [the National Library of Spain website](www.bne.es).
+Salazar's, Vera Tassis' and one Solís' play (*Las amazonas*) were transcribed and revised by ourselves using the digitalisations of these plays available at [the National Library of Spain website](www.bne.es).

 Procedence of every play is detailed at the List of plays.